 Go Shopping at Love Anchor Bazaar

 Canggu is an amazing shopping destination.
-Park across from Love Anchor Bazaar and start there as that market will usually have cheaper clothes than the rest of the boutiques on the street.
-Make sure to haggle as much as you can because you can definitely get most things for no more than 70% of their original asking price.
+Park across from Love Anchor Bazaar and start there as that market will usually have cheaper clothes than the boutiques on the street.
+Haggle as much as you can.
+Most things will go for no more than 70% of their original asking price.
 I’m not a huge shopper but I always walk away with a new shirt or two when I go to Love Anchor.

 They’ve got everything you can expect from a Bali souvenir market at similarly cheap prices but it also boasts a trendy and modern look.
 It doesn’t feel like your typical South East Asian market.
 It’s like a sexy South East Asian market.